anoux/argentina_forage_anpp_dataset/README.md

-Estimation of Annual Forage Productivity in Argentine grasslands
+#Estimation of Annual Forage Productivity in Argentine grasslands

-This project aimed to compile, analyze, and estimate the annual forage productivity across diverse vegetation types, focusing on distinguishing between spontaneous and cultivated vegetation.
+###This project aimed to compile, analyze, and estimate the annual forage productivity in terms of ANPP (annual net primary production) across diverse vegetation types, focusing on distinguishing between spontaneous and cultivated vegetation for almost 40 years period.

-Outcomes:
+## Outcomes:

 - Spatially and temporally explicit database of ANPP records detailing the annual forage productivity of both spontaneous and cultivated vegetation, as well as other key information (such as precipitation, fertilzation, species richness and variability sources.